 1 Court Avenue, Kingsford, 2032

 Eastcourts Tennis does away with synthetic tennis grass courts in favour of clay and hard-court surfaces instead.
 These tennis courts are available to hire from 6.45 am to 11 pm every day, so there should be no issue in finding a time to suit you.
 Coached classes include cardio tennis, which combines the sport of tennis with a full cardio workout, essentially turning it into a two-in-one gym.
 If you’d rather have some 1-on-1 training instead, Eastcourts also offers private coaching lessons.

 Alexandria Park Tennis Courts

-Alexandria Park’s courts are managed by the City Community Tennis group, which also manages courts in Glebe, Beaconsfield, Surry Hills and Rosebery.
-There are 16 courts in total across the venues, with Alexandria playing host to two hard courts with floodlights.
+Alexandria Park’s tennis courts are managed by the City Community Tennis group, which also manages courts in Glebe, Beaconsfield, Surry Hills and Rosebery.
+There are 16 tennis courts in total across the venues, with Alexandria playing host to two hard courts with floodlights.
 This makes them the perfect venue for playing some tennis when the sun starts to go down, and the site also has a basketball court and a grass oval for playing rugby or soccer.

 Courts at all venues are accessible 365 days a year by way of a PIN number that you need to enter to get through the date, although you still need to book a slot to use them.